addyosmani/backbone-fundamentals/backbone-fundamentals.md

 *Disqus*

-Disqus chose Backbone.js to power the latest version of their commenting widget.
-They felt it was the right choice for their distributed web app, given Backbone's small footprint and ease of extensibility.
+Disqus chose Backbone.js to power the latest version of its commenting widget.
+The Disqus team felt it was the right choice for their distributed web app, given Backbone's small footprint and ease of extensibility.

 ![](img/disqus.png)

 *Khan Academy*

-Offering a web app that aims to provide free world-class education to anyone anywhere, Khan use Backbone to keep their frontend code both modular and organized.
+Offering a web app that aims to provide free world-class education to anyone anywhere, Khan Academy uses Backbone to keep its frontend code both modular and organized.

 ![](img/khan-academy.png)

 *MetaLab*

 MetaLab created Flow, a task management app for teams using Backbone.
-Their workspace uses Backbone to create task views, activities, accounts, tags and more.
+Its workspace uses Backbone to create task views, activities, accounts, tags and more.

 ![](img/flow.png)

 *Walmart Mobile*

-Walmart chose Backbone to power their mobile web applications, creating two new extension frameworks in the process - Thorax and Lumbar.
+Walmart chose Backbone to power its mobile web applications, creating two new extension frameworks in the process - Thorax and Lumbar.
 We'll be discussing both of these later in the book.

 ![](img/walmart-mobile.png)

 *Airbnb*

-Airbnb developed their mobile web app using Backbone and now use it across many of their products.
+Airbnb developed its mobile web app using Backbone and now uses it across many of its products.

 ![](img/airbnb.png)